-While this flexibility is great for most of the parties involved, it introduces new challenges to IT teams in charge of ensuring data security on employee-owned devices.
+While this flexibility of BYOD is great for most of the parties involved, it introduces new challenges to IT teams in charge of ensuring data security on employee-owned devices.

 It’s particularly crucial for employees who frequently handle sensitive or private information regarding their customers or business partners, such as those in healthcare who need to maintain HIPAA compliance.